ymunemasa/data-tutorials/tutorials/hdp/hdp-2.6/Analyze-IoT-Weather-Station-Data-via-Connected-Data-Architecture/tutorial-0.md

 - [IoT Weather Station Electronics List](http://a.co/8FNMlUu)

+## Hardware Requirements

+- At least 12 GB of RAM to run both HDF and HDP Sandboxes on one laptop

 ## Tutorial Series Overview

 In this tutorial, we work with barometric pressure, temperature and humidity sensor data gathered from a R-Pi using Apache MiNiFi.
 We transport the MiNiFi data to NiFi using Site-To-Site, then we upload the data with NiFi into HBase to perform data analytics.